Regenerative Grazing

 3. Increased Stock Density

-Increasing the number of paddocks also means quicker moves for the animals to fresh un-fouled pasture.
-Not only does that make for better nutrition for the animals, but it makes them happy – which is also good for their health and well-being.
+Increasing the number of paddocks also means quicker moves for the animals to fresh, unfouled pasture.
+Not only does this provide better nutrition for the animals, but it also makes them happy, which is beneficial for their health and well-being.

-Much of our time these last months has been building systems and a team that facilitates these three things.
-Hiring and firing; teaching and equipping; trial and error.
-We’ve honed our skills at moving fences and animals; fine tuned job responsibilities and navigated team dynamics; dealt with wolves, warthogs, baboons and tortoises; retrofitted fence posts designed for the soil to work in rock; sorted countless logistics; and learned countless more lessons.
+Much of our time over the last few months has been building systems and a team that facilitates these three things: hiring and firing, teaching and equipping, and trial and error.
+We’ve honed our skills at moving fences and animals, fine-tuned job responsibilities, and navigated team dynamics.
+We've dealt with wolves, warthogs, baboons, and tortoises, retrofitted fence posts designed for the soil to work in rock, sorted countless logistics, and learned countless more lessons.

-While many things are still being sorted, we’re so thankful that our farm is operational and has found a groove.
+While many things are still being sorted out, we’re grateful that our farm is operational and has found its groove.
 We’ve sold our first goats and sheep, welcomed our first lambs and (goat) kids, and are setting ourselves up to begin producing our first farm products!
 More on that soon. 😊